 Our client had already worked towards improving their estates service, but their focus was on high-level operational improvements.
 Achieving their goal of offering the best customer service in the industry required them to rethink estates from the ground up.
 The strategy was based on engaging customers and employees across the bank as design partners and rebuilding the practice based on their priorities.

 Achieving their goal of offering the best customer service in the industry required them to rethink estates from the ground up.

 Our process began with intensive workshops with diverse stakeholders; people planning their own estates, family members, executors, front-line branch staff and senior bank leaders.
 Customers and bank employees worked in teams to map the customer journey and identify ways to make it better.

-Next, the bank’s estates group worked with The Moment in a joined-up team to synthesize the research findings, developing typical customer profiles and defining what excellent service would look like.
+Next, the bank’s estates group worked with The Moment to synthesize the research findings, developing typical customer profiles, and defining what excellent service would look like.
 To reshape estates work across the institution, we engaged with over 150 stakeholders on the research and its implications.
 We created an interactive gallery in the bank’s offices where people could drop by to reflect and provide input.
-A takeaway package helped visitors return to their teams ready to share the findings and apply customer insights to their own work.
+A takeaway package helped internal stakeholders return to their teams ready to share the findings and apply customer insights to their own work.